 Christine Smith Award Winner

-Christine Smith, in Barwon Heads, Victoria, Australia has joined ATO as one of the first offices in the accessible travel network.
+Christine Smith, in Barwon Heads, Victoria, Australia is one of our first partners.
 This is her story.

 The darkest of days are still fresh in the memory of Barwon Heads local Christine Smith.
 The former 20-year veteran of the police force turned passionate advocate for accessible tourism calls it “ironic” that she now possesses a disability to match her cause.